DylnH/Engineering_4_Notebook/README.md

 First type out some sentences,words,phrase, anythings for that matter, and press "enter" then your program will print it out vertically.

+### Wiring

+N/A

+### Reflection

+The assignment wasn't hard at all, numpy works wonders, It's litterally made for this assignment (or making lists).
+At first I was a bit confused on what the assignment was asking for and my code had the text printed horizantally but other than that easy fix, this assignment was quick and fun.